SteveL5/682_Final/README.md

 ## Results

-My reccomendation is to expand the Shot Spotter Detection network in Washington D.C. wards 1, 2, & 3.
+My reccomendation is to expand the Shot Spotter detection systems in Washington D.C. wards 1, 2, and 3.